Pikey Peak Trek

 The route passes through beautiful communities and you can visit the ancient Thupten Chholing Buddhist Monastery and enjoy the unique Sherpa culture.
 And during the festive seasons in July and August, several Shamans perform purifying rituals in the sacred lakes.

-The Pikey Danda (in Nepali hill) is best known for its sunrise and sunset views, and seven 8000-meters peaks can be enjoyed: Kanchenjunga, Makalu, Everest, Lhotse, Manaslu, Annapurna and Shishapangma in Tibet and many other peaks such as Gauri-Shanker, Lhotseshar, Nuptse, Ama-Dablem, Mera and Thamserku.
+The Pikey Danda (in Nepali hill) is best known for its sunrise and sunset views, and seven 8000-meters peaks can be enjoyed: Kanchenjunga, Makalu, Everest, Lhotse, Manaslu, Annapurna and Shishapangma in Tibet and many other peaks such as Gauri-Shanker, Lhotseshar, Nuptse, Ama-Dablem, Mera Peak and Thamserku.

 It is a best trek for those who want to hike this off the beaten track and see something totally different from many of the country’s more touristy regions.